ryupold/raylib.zig/README.md

 git submodule update --init --recursive
 ```

-The bindings have been prebuilt so you just need to import raylib.zig
+The bindings have been prebuilt so you just need to add raylib as module

 build.zig:
 ```zig